iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > DISCUSTING app terrorism<br> :date: __2020-12-29 12:26:18__

 > I NEVER downloaded this app, yet, I have recently discovered it on my fone AND WITH ALL PERMISSIONS ALLOWED etc???
 An explanation would be appreciated!!!
 Immediately deleted after discovery.<br> :date: __2020-12-28 21:41:01__

-> Yh it's a good idea if you're 6 years old assuming that everyone is going to download it...
-A small childish idea where we all live in a utopia downloading this app at the same time...
-This only works if the government forces you to download it by law...
-Only downloaded because I thought there was going to be a surprising new idea to uncover...
-Yh turns out it's like Pokémon GO without any Pokémon<br> :date: __2020-12-26 21:58:20__

-> Load of s\*\*\*\*<br> :date: __2020-12-22 19:54:32__

-> Shite dont work week late 😂😂😂😂🤬🤬🤬<br> :date: __2020-12-11 10:05:12__